mvillafuertem/scala-1/topics/syntax/underscore.md

 like `List[T]`, may be written without that parameter when the context (i.e. the expected kind, from the specification at the definition site) indicates the need for a higher-kinded type of this nature.

-But sometimes a type's natural structure does not match the kind that is required at a particular use site.
-A type-lambda, analagous to a value lambda, can sometimes be utilized in these scenarios.

-For example, if a type parameter expects the kind, `F[_]`, and we would like to provide `Either[A, B]` where `A` would correspond to the type's hole, and `B` would be fixed as the type `String`, we could write this as the type-lambda, `[T] => Either[T, String]`.

-But that could be shortened to `Either[_, String]`.

 ## Summary

 While the uses of underscores in Scala are quite varied, with the exception of numeric spacing, they are